UMDBPP/NEBP-Ground-Station-Tracker/README.md

 ## Known Issues
  - Program code, especially main.py, is not well organized and lacks documentation
  - About page needs images
- - About page text does not resize or get a scroll wheel when program window shrinks
-   - Other text in the program (buttons and labels) also does not resize
-   - No minimum window size when using WSLg, window can be shrunk to practically nothing
+ - No minimum window size when using WSLg, window can be shrunk to practically nothing (probably a WSLg problem)
  - Terminology used throughout the program needs to be reviewed and standardized
    - Some confusion in terms after separating position updating and actual ground station pointing functionalities
    - Maybe use pointing for what's current referred to as tracking and tracking for what's currently referred as updating